ElAwbery/Lucky_Egg/README.md

 I started at a level just above a raw socket connection, using the SimpleHTTPrequestHandler from the Python server library.
 This parses the http request at the http protocol level.
 From there I have been building the web site and architecture in stages.
 I outline each completed stage below with a link to an updated version of the code.

 Once I've built each next component of the web framework, I replace it with an off-the-shelf component – one whose principles and function I then understand.
 For example: I implemented a simple template engine so that I knew how a template engine works and its role in the overall architecture.
 Then I replaced it with Jinja2.
-Duplicating all the functionality of Jinja2 was unecessary because the point of the project is to understand the structure of web frameworks.
+Duplicating all the functionality of Jinja2 was unecessary because the point of the project is to understand in practice the structure of web frameworks and their internal dependencies.

 # The Pokemon Go Lucky Egg preparation app